 While the fiscal trajectory of pink diamonds might make them inaccessible for most, the good news is that they are not the only pink gemstones out there.
 If you are in the camp that takes pink very seriously indeed – such as Copenhagen jewellery designer Julie Nielsdotter, who not only designs with pink gems but blankets the colour across her branding, boxes, store, person and Instagram wall – you’ll be familiar with some of the varieties.

 So, other than diamonds, which are the best pink gemstones?
 Eva Meijer, gemmologist and founder of Eva Gems & Jewels has some thoughts on this: “Since the 2000s, there has been an extreme demand for bright-pink gems, driven by celebrities wearing pink diamonds on the red carpet at that time.
-I focus on fine-quality, natural pink gemstones only, and so I deal in stones such as pink spinel, tourmaline, garnet, morganite and sapphire.”
+I focus on fine-quality, natural and powerful pink gemstones only, and so I deal in stones such as pink spinel, tourmaline, garnet, morganite and sapphire.”
 Other pink gems include kunzite, pink opal, topaz, rose quartz and light shades of rubellite and ruby.